-There are so many efforts of Deen and Da’wah worldwide.
-InshaAllah all of them are sincere and working in the field unique to them.
-What is the uniqueness of Tablighi Jamaat?
-Why should one choose (or continue doing Tabligh) despite so many other ways to fulfil the obligation of Da’wah?
+There are many Deen and Da’wah efforts worldwide.
+InshaAllah all of them are sincere and working in their unique fields.
+What makes Tablighi Jamaat unique?
+Why should one choose (or continue doing Tabligh) when there are many other ways to fulfill the Da’wah obligation?

-Ultimately, the purpose of getting involved in the effort of Deen is to achieve Islah (purification) in our lives.
+The main purpose of joining the effort of Deen is to achieve Islah (purification) in our lives.
 But why is this method so unique?

 Our success depends on how much we follow the Prophet (SAW)

-Our declaration of faith (Kalima) includes accepting the Prophet Muhammad (SAW) as the messenger of Allah.
-This indicates that we must take him as our guide.
-His lifestyle serves as a complete example for us to follow.
+Our declaration of faith (Kalima) includes accepting Prophet Muhammad (SAW) as Allah’s messenger.
+This means we must take him as our guide.
+His lifestyle is a complete example for us to follow.

 The Prophet (SAW) said, “Verily, he among you who lives long will see great controversy, so you must keep to my Sunnah and to the Sunnah of the Khulafa ar-Rashideen (the rightly guided caliphs), those who guide to the right way.”